SaloniP26/PassionProjectBookSwap/README.md

 # BookSwap Website

-This is the README for the BookSwap App project.
+This is the README for the BookSwap Website project.

 ## Overview